 Contrary to expectations, the animals are incredibly docile with people and even exhibit bonding behaviors with humans more typically associated with dogs and cats.
 Johnson talks about the merciless culling of “undesirable” fighters, and how a fully trained rooster — while being gentle with other birds and even hens — loses the ability to be socialized with other roosters.
 Her stories underscore the earnestness with which we are pursuing passage of the FIGHT Act, recently introduced legislation that would add new penalties for animal fighting and create new ones.

-Johnson also takes listeners inside the culture of cockfights, finding among the people who fight the animals a devotion to God and family that is perniciously at odds with the concomitant belief that a divine grant of dominion over animals gives them the right to sentence the animals to death for the purpose of entertainment.
+Johnson takes listeners inside the culture of cockfights, finding among the people who fight the animals a devotion to God and family that is perniciously at odds with the belief that a divine grant of dominion over animals gives them the right to sentence the animals to death for entertainment.

 Ursula Goodenough and ’The Sacred Depths of Nature’ | Episode 56